 I had dinner recently with someone I had known from my neighborhood for several years.
 She wanted to get us away from our construction chaos, give us a very welcome break.
 I have known her only as kind and community-minded.
 She makes a point of greeting new neighbors, signing them up for the listserv, and inviting them to the picnic.
 She offers to help and she does.
 She is a few years older than I am.
 She carries memories. (more…)

 A few years ago, Mark and I were sitting with a friend in a Panera restaurant having coffee and talking.
-Suddenly a man I call the Panera Stranger, thrust his hand at Mark and said, “Thank you for your service!”
-Mark mumbled something, I was paralyzed, and we were all – including, most likely, the Stranger, were left feeling awkward and uncomfortable. (more…)
+Suddenly a man I call the Panera Stranger thrust his hand at Mark and said, “Thank you for your service!”
+Mark mumbled something, I was paralyzed, and we were all – including, most likely, the Stranger, left feeling awkward and uncomfortable. (more…)